 - Londoners stand on the right on the escalators at all times.
 This allows those in a hurry to get past.

 - Please stand to one side of walkways and platforms when looking at maps.
-You are on holiday but the locals are still working and again, always in a hurry.
 Better still, ask our staff for directions.

 - Please stand behind the yellow line on platforms.

 - The Tube is safe but customers and visitors to London should practice some basic personal security:

 - Please keep your bags with you at all times.

 - Beware pickpockets.

 That's it—you're now a London tube pro.
 You'll find that many directions you're given when traveling in London mention a tube stop—makes it a snap to get around.
 The signs above black fenced stairs leading underground show you tube stops; simple to find.
 And most locals can tell you on what corner the nearest tube stop is.

 A couple of things to remember about using the London tube: